 Total Project Cost

-The cost of the project's investment is estimated at EUR 216.7 million excluding VAT and will be majority financed with investment grants from the OP Environment, complemented by the company's own funds and the EBRD loan.
+The total cost of Stage 1 of the project is estimated at EUR 88.5 million excluding VAT and working capital and will be majority financed with investment grants from the EU's Operational Programme Environment 2014-2020 ("OPE").
+In addition, the Company will require approximately EUR 3.3 million to cover working capital needs related to the investment.

 The EBRD offers financing not available in the market, e.g. tenor above market average and an innovative financing structure on commercial terms, which is necessary to structure the project.
 EBRD's involvement and expertise will mobilise the necessary resources for the proper implementation of the project.